ChrisVilches/Collection-Sync/docs/README.md

 Finally, implement a mechanism to store and retrieve two dates (last fetch and post dates).

-It could be as simple as a text file.
-Persistent storage is recommended.
+A persistent storage is recommended.

 ```ts
 class MySyncMetadata extends CollectionSyncMetadata{